api2cart/javascript-sdk/docs/ReturnApi.md

   'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date
   'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date
   'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date
+  'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'params': "id,order_products", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,order_id", // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
   'reportRequestId': "105245017661", // String | Report request id
   'disableReportCache': false // Boolean | Disable report cache for current request };